Agrael1/card-clash-heroes/README.md

 - [x] Win if all cards are destroyed
 - [x] Fix the attack pattern, check if the card can shoot

+Step 1:
+- [ ] Add a lobby system with an IP address
+- [ ] Balance armies
+- [ ] Make normal multiplayer

 Auxiliary:
 - [ ] Split cards into two decks with reevaluation of ATB (if needed)
 - [ ] Add animation for the cards on the board + sync + wait